walber/simple-web-scraper/README.md

-# Simple PyQt5 web scraper
+# Simple PyQt5 Web Scraper

+PyQt web scrapers can scrape both static **and dynamic** web pages.
 To run this web scraper you must perform the following steps to setup your environment.

 ### Install **pipenv**, _"a dependency manager for Python projects."_
 ```